-All children, who have allergic reactions to food or other items i.e. medication, environmental allergens or who have dietary restrictions for other reasons i.e. religion, culture, parental choice, have their names posted on the allergy lists located in the kitchen, the office and in their playrooms and lunchroom.
-In the case of a food allergic child or a child with a food restriction alternate meal are prepared that are similar to what the other children are having.
+All children, who have allergic reactions to food or other items i.e. medication, environmental allergens or who have dietary restrictions for other reasons i.e. religion, culture, parental choice, have their names posted on the allergy lists located in the kitchen, the office and in the classrooms.
+In the case of a food allergic child or a child with a food restriction, alternate meal are prepared that are similar to what the other children are eating.
 All staff involved in the preparing and serving of food must check the allergy list regularly to ensure that no child is fed or given the wrong food.
 Should an accidental ingestion occur the Director and the child's parent/guardian parent or guardian will be notified right away.
-Any variation to the regular menu for any child must be recorded in the group's communication book.